voedger/reqmd/docs/ebnf.md

   CoverageArea   = "L" Number .
 ```

+**Note:** When generating URLs, the tool uses `main/master` as the default CommitRef.
+This ensures that links remain valid even when branches are squashed and simplifies tracking across repositories.

 Requirements:

 - Coverers shall be sorted by CoverageType, then by FilePath, then by Number, then by CoverageURL